English Language Learner (ELL) Program

 - Magdalena Lucia (Thomas Fleming School)

-- Deb Cherson (Albert D. Lawton School & Westford Elementary School)
+- Deb Cherson (Albert D. Lawton School and Westford Elementary School)

 - Christina Sealey (Essex High School)